 The Rise Of The Digital Workforce: Separating Fact From Fiction

-The role of Shared Service Centers has evolved over the past 20 years from a means to centralize business support functions, thus allowing organizations to unlock key cost efficiencies, to a transformative-based approach, implementing process excellence and driving new growth areas for organizations that are unlocking the true value of digital transformation for the enterprise.
-Whilst replacing FTEs from lower cost environments has delivered savings, the commercial reality of the digital economy means that traditional business rules no longer apply in an environment where digitization is bringing down barriers to entry across the board.
+The role of Shared Services Centers has evolved over the past 20 years from centralizing business support functions to unlock key cost efficiencies, into a transformation approach driven to implement process excellence and driving new growth.
+The commercial reality of today’s digital economy highlights that traditional business rules no longer apply in an environment where digital transformation is bringing down barriers to entry across the board.

-In this environment disruptive technologies are no longer an enabler to growth but a pre-requisite to retaining competitiveness whilst moving to a more consumer-centric approach, responding to the increased pressures of consumer’s on-demand expectations.
-Given that agility, scalability and visibility are key, it is no surprise that that at SSON we have seen the utilization of RPA (Robotic Process Automation) as a key enabler to deploying a digital workforce alongside existing teams.
+In this environment disruptive technologies are no longer an enabler or gateway to growth but mission critical to retaining and growing competitive advantage.
+These mission critical technologies have to be easy to use, quick to adopt, and must be enterprise grade.
+At SSON, we have been able to see the utilization of Enterprise grade RPA (Robotic Process Automation) as a key enabler to deploying a digital workforce alongside existing teams.

 What is the Digital Workforce?

-By combining RPA, which can mimic human behavior for rules-based processing, with cognitive capabilities that learn from each exception, and adding smart analytics with predictive capabilities into the equation – the Digital Workforce not only represents a hyper productive, non-human workforce but unlike enterprise RPA can learn from its mistakes and even predict future trends!
+By combining RPA, which can mimic human behavior for rules-based processing, with cognitive capabilities that self-learn from each exception, and adding smart analytics with predictive capabilities into the equation – the Digital Workforce not only represents a hyper productive, augmented workforce but, unlike enterprise RPA, can learn from its mistakes and even predict future trends!

 What is it comprised of and how does it differ from traditional RPA?

-As previously mentioned RPA is designed to mimic human behavior and rules-based process flows, but this in itself is not an autonomous solution because an element of human interference is still necessary to deal with exceptions.
+RPA in itself is not an autonomous solution because an element of human involvement is still required to deal with exceptions.
 It is no surprise that much of the early adopter market has identified back-office, rules-based processing as low lying fruit for RPA deployment – a similar trend was seen in the earliest outsourcing relationships, as well.
 As RPA mimics human actions, cognitive computing uses principles of AI (Artificial Intelligence), to allow cognitive systems to adapt and change without being expressly programmed to do so.
 Together, RPA and cognitive computing capabilities are not only mimicking human actions at various stages of a process flow but the system is also learning from its mistakes and stopping these from happening again!

 What are the business advantages?